openconfig/featureprofiles/feature/security/trust_bundle/README.md

 Server and client TLS endpoints use x.509 certificates for identification of the calling or called endpoint.
-Systems could use self-signed certificates and not validate, but this is and insecure practice.
+Systems could use self-signed certificates and not validate, but this is an insecure practice.

 Servers and clients should require that the certificates used are validated and are signed by a known Certificate